vjspdhpp/mcompass/README.md

 ## Compilation Instructions

 ### For Non-Compilers
-The repository includes GitHub Actions.You can download pre-built firmware from the latest successful "Build Firmware Workflow" run under[Actions](https://github.com/chaosgoo/mcompass/actions)
+The repository includes GitHub Actions.You can download pre-built firmware from the latest successful "Build Firmware Workflow" run under [Actions](https://github.com/chaosgoo/mcompass/actions)

 Eight files are available at the bottom of the workflow page.
 Choose one based on your geomagnetic sensor model and needs.
 WiFi/Bluetooth modes can be switched later via web/BLE.